frederickps/frederickps/README.md

 My name is Frederick (he/him).
 I am a trained political scientist and data scientist.
 Currently, I am studying Computational Social Science at Universidad Carlos III in Madrid.

+Take a look at a sample of my class work and personal projects.

 ## Programming languages
 R |
 SQL |